tweag/python-monorepo-example/content/blog/2021-11-04-haskell-profiling-cachegrind.md

 However, with valgrind we can get lower level details, such as the raw instruction counts _per function_ of our Haskell programs!

-So, if you're interested in low-level optimization of your Haskell programs than this article is for you.
+So, if you're interested in low-level optimization of your Haskell programs then this article is for you.
 I'll demonstrate the use of a valgrind tool, cachegrind, to inspect the behavior of the canonical leaky Haskell program: a lazy left fold.
 You'll get three things: (1) a step-by-step tutorial on running